ejeric23/claude-code/README.md

 ## Want to see what YOUR Claude Code actually sends?

-LeanMCP shows you what it did in your last session — every request, model call, tool call and, agent harness.
+LeanMCP shows you what it did in your last session. every request, model call, tool call and, agent harness.

 → [See your Claude Code logs, One URL change.
 No code required.](https://leanmcp.com/ai-gateway)